ConnectOnionConnectOnion

 ✅ Keep handlers simple: Each event handler should do one thing well.
 Compose multiple handlers for complex behavior.

-✅ Use after_llm for message injection: This is the safe time to inject context after tool execution completes.
+✅ Use after_tools for message injection: This is the safe time to inject reflection/context after ALL tools in a batch complete.

 ✅ Handle exceptions internally: If your event handler can fail, catch exceptions to prevent stopping the agent.

-❌ Don't inject during tool execution: Using after_tool to inject messages breaks the tool calling message sequence.
+❌ Don't inject during tool execution: Using after_each_tool to inject messages breaks Anthropic Claude's tool_result message ordering.

 ❌ Don't do heavy computation: Event handlers run synchronously and block agent execution.
 Keep them fast.